Who we are

 Women’s economic empowerment

-Economic empowerment of women is one of the most important contributing factors to gender equality and to addressing poverty reduction and improving access to services such as health and education.
-Through its field operations, the OSCE supports women entrepreneurs to access resources and build networks; provides training and legal advice on how to open and run a business; and supports the development of gender-sensitive national migration policies to ensure equal opportunities and protection for both male and female labour migrants.
+Economic empowerment of women is one of the most important contributing factors to gender equality and addressing poverty reduction and improving access to services such as health and education.
+Through its field operations, the OSCE supports women entrepreneurs to access resources and build networks; provides training and legal advice on how to open and run a business, and supports the development of gender-sensitive national migration policies to ensure equal opportunities and protection for both male and female labour migrants.

 Employee Spotlight – Helen Brunner deCastris

 Helen Brunner deCastris is currently holding the position of Director for the Department of Management and Finance at the OSCE Secretariat.
-She has over 23 years of professional work experience in finance, management and audit in both the public and private sector.
+She has over 23 years of professional work experience in finance, management and audit in both the public and the private sector.
 She is a US Certified Public Accountant, Certified Government Auditing Professional, Prince2 Project Manager and has a Certificate in Public Procurement.

 Prior to her current assignment, Helen was the Deputy Director for Budget and Finance Services at the OSCE Department of Management Finance for 3 years.
 Before joining OSCE, she was with the UN system as Section Head of Financial Policy and Internal Controls and as IPSAS Project Manager for 5 1/2 years at the International Atomic Energy Agency (IAEA) Prior to that she was responsible for Strategic Planning and Budget at the Preparatory Commission for the Nuclear-Test-Ban Treaty Organization (CTBTO).
 Before joining the public sector in 1998, she worked for Price Waterhouse Coopers for 5 years as an Auditor and then as Controller.